mateuszkiebala/jnp1/README.md

 # jnp1
-Team projects (pairwise) for the Programming Languages and Tools I @ University of Warsaw.
+Team projects (pairwise) for the Programming Languages and Tools I 2015 @ MIMUW.